Adjustment of Status

 It is important to keep in mind that the wedding must take place within 90 days after the K-1 Visa holder has entered into the country.

 Likewise, once the wedding has taken place, the applicant can request the adjustment of status right away.

-It is very important to highlight that adjustment of status by marriage is legally valid whether it is a straight or a homosexual marriage.
 Every person has the right to apply, as long as they meet the requirements.